Adoration 4 Adventure’s local guide for visitors to Melbourne, VIC, Australia by A4A guest writer Toni Frazer.

 Overview of Melbourne

 Continually voted the most liveable city; it isn’t hard to see why Melbourne is rated as the best city in the world.
-Whether it is because of its iconic street art, its world famous coffee scene, endless array of rooftop bars and renowned cuisine; history or just the multitude of national and international sport and cultural events: Melbourne truly has it all!
+Whether it is because of its iconic street art, its world famous coffee scene, an endless array of rooftop bars and renowned cuisine; history or just the multitude of national and international sport and cultural events: Melbourne truly has it all!

 Top 5 places to visit